KhopSun/DatingApp_MatchMaking/README.md

 ---

 ## 🚀 **Project Overview**
 This project aims to improve the dating experience by clustering user profiles and recommending similar profiles based on feature and text similarity.
 The algorithm uses **Unsupervised Machine Learning** techniques to optimize matchmaking by calculating correlations within clusters.

 ---

+## 🚨 **Disclaimer**
+The **CSV files** containing user profile data used in this project are **generated** for the purpose of algorithm development and testing.
+They do not represent real user data or any real-world dating profiles.
+The data has been created partly to avoid violating the privacy of real users.

+---